linusjf/RIAY/HOWTO.md

 ### Configuration

-The confuguration file `config.env` is located in the repo's root directory.
+The configuration file `config.env` is located in the repo's root directory.

 It is of the form: